NajaJohansen/41934-Advanced-Building-Information-Modeling-BIM-/README.md

 The diagram below (Figure 1) illustrates the various steps associated with an IFC file and how to perform a life cycle assessment (LCA).
 This diagram were also presented in the previous assigment as the overall purpose remains the same.

 ![Diagram01](A3_Picture1.png "Diagram 1")

+The group's focus is to ensure that the user of this tool receives the following outputs:

+- An Excel sheet providing an overview of the building category along with its associated dimensions and properties.
+- An overview of any errors/unrealistic modeling choices made during the modeling phase.
+As a result, the tool's user will save time by receiving this summary sheet and will also know exactly where to update or account for errors in the model.

 <!-- 3B: Propose a (design for a) tool / workflow -->
 ## 3B: Propose a (design for a) tool / workflow